buraglio/forwardingplane.net/content/post/2016-05-21-bgp-rpki-why-arent-we-using-it.md

 ---
 id: 1351
-title: 'BGP RPKI – why aren't we using it more?'
+title: "BGP RPKI – why aren't we using it more?"
 date: '2016-05-21T10:33:44-05:00'
 author: buraglio
 layout: post